 Your heart’s electrical system tells your heart when to contract and pump blood to the rest of your body in a regular and organized way.
-With AFib, these electrical impulses don’t work the way they should, short-circuiting in a sense.
-As a result, the heart beats too quickly and irregularly.
+With AFib, these electrical impulses become jumbled – think of it as a short circuit in a sense.
+As a result, the heart beats irregularly.

 AFib is sometimes called a quivering heart.
-That’s because the two upper parts of the heart (called the atria) quiver.
-When this happens, the normal communication between the upper and lower chambers of the heart is disrupted and becomes very disorganized.
+That’s because the two upper parts of the heart (called the atria) spasm.
+When this happens, the normal communication between the upper and lower chambers of the heart is disrupted and becomes very jumbled.

-Because of this, many people with AFib feel zapped of energy fairly quickly or notice being out of breath simply walking up one flight of stairs, especially if your heart rate is very fast.
+Because of this, many people with AFib can feel very tired and zapped of energy.
+If you have AFib, you may notice being out of breath simply walking up one flight of stairs, especially if your heart rate is very fast.
 That’s because you may not be getting enough oxygen; the heart isn’t able to squeeze enough nutrient-rich blood out to the body.

-Because your heart beat is out of sync, blood can collect in the chambers of the heart.
+Because your heartbeat is out of sync, your heart has a harder time pumping blood out of the body.
 When this happens, blood can pool in the heart and form blood clots.
-If a blood clot from the heart travels through the bloodstream to the brain causing a stroke.
+If a blood clot from the heart travels through the bloodstream to the brain, it can cause a stroke.
 Strokes related to AFib tend to be more severe and deadly than other types of strokes.